How AGLedger Works

 When work crosses a delegation boundary - between agents, between departments, between companies - the principal needs a place to render accept or reject on the performer's delivery.
 AGLedger holds the signed contract, the signed completion, the signed verdict, and the structured dispute path.
 We are the interface, not the judge.
 The principal renders the judgment; the chain records it.

-The principal can be a human in a dashboard, an automated agent rendering accept or reject against its own logic, or the rules engine evaluating numeric criteria with tolerance bands.
-AGLedger does not distinguish among them — the verdict is signed either way.
+The principal can be a human in a dashboard, an automated agent rendering accept or reject against its own logic, or a rules engine evaluating numeric criteria with tolerance bands.
+AGLedger does not distinguish among them - the verdict is signed either way, and the record names which principal rendered it.
 The rules engine is a convenience layer for deterministic checks; the principal remains the real judge.

 1. Principal creates the record